pharo-open-documentation/pharo-wiki/General/GithubActions.md

     name: ${{ matrix.smalltalk }}
 ```

-But this could also be another name such as:
+But this could also be another name, such as:

 ```yml
     name: MyProject-${{ matrix.smalltalk }}